The World's Fastest Screenplay Contest

 Screenplay contest material submitted to The Wiki Screenplay Contest is accepted via electronic submission only.

-Submissions must be in PDF file format, title ONLY in the PDF file name.
+Submissions must be in PDF file format, title ONLY in the PDF file name (no FULL CAPS or quotation marks).

 There is no limit to the number of screenplay, teleplay, or short film scripts you may submit.